 About the Research Study

-The researchers of the study evaluated 200 women who all had participated in past studies regarding fat tissue, muscle mass, and bone density.
+The researchers evaluated 200 women who all had participated in past studies regarding fat tissue, muscle mass, and bone density.
 Nearly one-third of all patients had 30% fat tissue as well as declining muscle mass and bone density.

 Related: Obesity Statistics of 2013

-This study hopes to remain individuals to consider the overall damage was done to their body if they are overweight and to encourage them to lose weight to relieve pressure from the bones and lower their risk of breakages.
+This study hopes to remind individuals to consider the overall damage done to their body if they are overweight and to encourage them to lose weight to relieve pressure from the bones and lower their risk of breakages.
 While it is common for these things to happen with old age, excessive body fat can make muscle and bone problems worse for aging women.
-They hope that this study helps to demonstrate the damage that can be done to the body when it has too much weight and why losing weight not only for overall health but for muscle and bones issues, is so important.
+They hope that this data helps to demonstrate the damage that can be done to the body when it has too much weight and why losing weight not only for overall health but for muscle and bone issues is so important.

 Preventing Osteosarcopenic Obesity

-Intervention and reversal of osteosarcopenic obesity combine resistance training workout with increased protein consumption.
+Intervention and reversal of osteosarcopenic obesity (OSO) combine resistance training workouts with increased protein consumption.
 Of course, losing weight is extremely helpful for health reasons besides bone density issues.
 Surgical weight loss treatment of obesity, like gastric sleeve, is a proven long-term solution to resolve this disorder.